City of Portland Core Values: Anti-racism | Equity | Transparency | Communication | Collaboration | Fiscal Responsibility

 Under certain circumstances, the City may sponsor successful candidates who require an H-1B or TN Visa to work in the U.S.

-For an H-1B visa the City may only sponsor a candidate if all the following criteria are met:
+For an H-1B visa the City may only sponsor a candidate if each of the following criteria are met:

-1. The hiring bureau must demonstrate a critical need for the candidate, that they have unique qualifications and that the bureau has not been able to fill the position;
+- The hiring program or bureau must demonstrate a critical need for the candidate, that they have unique qualifications and that the bureau has not been able to fill the position,

-2. The candidate must be legally entitled to work in the U.S.;
+- The candidate must be legally entitled to work in the U.S.,

-3. The bureau’s request must be reviewed and approved by the Commissioner in-Charge, the Director of Human Resources and the City Attorney to ensure all federal criteria are met;
+- The program or bureau’s request must be reviewed and approved by City Administrator, or their designee, the Director of Human Resources and the City Attorney to ensure all federal criteria are met,

-4. The candidate must be in one of the eligible occupations (as determined by federal regulations);
+- The candidate must be in one of the eligible occupations (as determined by federal regulations),

-5. The bureau’s request must be initiated between April and September (the only time during the calendar year when an H-1B visa can be obtained); and
+- The program or bureau’s request must be initiated between April and September (the only time during the calendar year when an H-1B visa can be obtained); and

-1. The candidate must be in one of the identified professional categories (as determined by federal regulations)
+- The candidate must be in one of the identified professional categories (as determined by federal regulations),

-2. The candidate must be legally entitled to work in the U.S.
+- The candidate must be legally entitled to work in the U.S.,

-3. The candidate must pay any required Visa fees
+- The candidate must pay any required Visa fees; and,

 Rejected Application

-The Director of Human Resources may reject the application of any person who:
+The Human Resources Director, or designee, may reject the application of any person who either:

-2. has made false statements of any material fact on the application; or
+b) has made false statements of any material fact on the application,

-3. has been dismissed for cause from the classified service; or
+c) has been dismissed for cause from the classified service,

-4. has resigned in lieu of discipline or termination, (including resigning during the disciplinary investigative process); or
+d) has resigned in lieu of discipline or termination, (including resigning during the disciplinary investigative process), or

-Prior to rejecting an application under (3) or (4) above, the Director will determine whether there are any special circumstances or accommodations that should be considered.
+Prior to rejecting an application under (c), (d) or (e) above, the Director will determine whether there are any special circumstances or accommodations that should be considered.

 Unsolicited Resumes

-The City of Portland does not accept unsolicited resumes and letters of inquiry from persons seeking employment with the City of Portland in lieu of a current recruitment process for that classification.
-When unsolicited applications are received, the administrative support staff in the Bureau of Human Resources will return the original resume to the sender via email and include the link to the Job Interest Notification.
-The City does NOT maintain any copies of the resume.
+The City of Portland does not accept or maintain any copies of unsolicited resumes and letters of inquiry from persons seeking employment with the City of Portland in lieu of a current recruitment process for that classification.
+When unsolicited applications are received the Bureau of Human Resources will return the original resume to the sender via email, if known, and include the link to the City’s job opportunities.
+A person can inform the City of their interest in specific City employment opportunities by suing the City’s Job Interest Notification.

 Disability Accommodations

-Recruitment procedures may be modified to reasonably accommodate disabled individuals.
-See Administrative Rule on Title I Reasonable Accommodations for People with Disabilities.
-See Administrative Rule 2.06 on Title I Reasonable Accommodations Request for modification in procedures should be submitted to the Bureau of Human Resources at the time of application for the exam.
+Recruitment procedures may be modified to reasonably accommodate individuals with disabilities.
+Refer to related Administrative Rule to learn more.
+Requests for a modification in procedures should be submitted to the Bureau of Human Resources at the time of application for the examination.

 Veterans’ Preference Points